proxer/ProxerLibJava/README.md

 The `ProxerUrls` class has various static methods for getting often needed urls.<br>
 These are returned as an [HttpUrl](https://medium.com/square-corner-blog/okhttps-new-url-class-515460eea661), which has various advantages above the default `Java` classes.

-Retrieving the Url to the image of an user can be done like so:
+Retrieving the url to the image of an user can be done like so:

 ```java
 HttpUrl url = ProxerUrls.userImage("image property of the UserInfo entity here");